The Difference Between Supporting People and Carrying Them

 Not because anyone did something malicious.
 But because too much weight was being held by too few people.

-Sustainable leadership isn't about caring less.
-It's about caring without losing yourself.
+Sustainable leadership is not about caring less.
+It is about caring without losing yourself in the process.

 A Question Worth Sitting With

-If you're someone people rely on, ask yourself honestly:
+If you are someone people rely on, ask yourself honestly:

 Where am I genuinely supporting people?
-And where am I quietly carrying things that aren't actually mine to hold?
+And where am I quietly carrying things that are not actually mine to hold?